Kingsman (franchise): Kingsman: The Golden Circle (2017)

 On 17 February 2016, it was revealed that Julianne Moore was in negotiations to play the film's villain.
 On 10 March 2016, Halle Berry was cast as the head of the CIA.
 Her role later turned out as that of Statesman's tech support.
 In late March, Vaughn confirmed Berry's and Moore's casting, as well as the title, Kingsman: The Golden Circle.
 On 8 April 2016, Pedro Pascal was cast as Jack Daniels.
 The same day, a promotional poster was released featuring Firth's character's glasses, confirming his return; Firth's return was officially confirmed on 11 July 2016.
 Channing Tatum confirmed his casting on his Twitter account, while Variety confirmed that Elton John was in talks for a role.
 In late April, Vaughn said of the sequel, "writing this was the hardest thing I've ever done."
 Jeff Bridges was added to the cast on 28 May 2016.
-Vinnie Jones announced on Twitter that he had been cast in a role.

 Principal photography on the film began on 15 May 2016 in Birmingham.
 Filming also took place in Warner Bros.
 Studios, Leavesden.
 On 13 September 2016, Kingsman: The Golden Circle completed initial filming.
 Additional footage was shot in London in December 2016.

-Kingsman: The Golden Circle was originally scheduled for release on June 16, 2017, by 20th Century Fox, but was pushed back to October 6.
-Then it was pushed up from October 6 to September 22.
+Kingsman: The Golden Circle was originally scheduled for release on 16 June 2017, by 20th Century Fox, but was pushed back to 6 October.
+Then it was pushed up from 6 October to 22 September.
 The film was given an IMAX release.
-It eventually opened in the UK on September 20.
+It eventually opened in the UK on 20 September.

+Prequel film

 The King's Man (2021)

 In June 2018, Vaughn announced that a prequel film was in active development, stating that the plot would take place during the early 1900s and depict the formation of the spy agency, and that the project would be filmed back-to-back with "the third regular Kingsman film".
 In September 2018, it was announced that Ralph Fiennes and Harris Dickinson would star in the prequel.
 In October 2018, it was rumored that Rachel Weisz and Brad Pitt were being considered for roles in the film.
 In November 2018, it was revealed that Daniel Brühl, Charles Dance, Rhys Ifans, and Matthew Goode would co-star in the film.
 The film would reportedly be a period drama stylistically, and will explore the formation of the Kingsman tailors and agency, with the tagline for the film being "The man who would be Kingsman."
 In June 2019, the film's official title was announced to be The King's Man.

-The King's Man was released on December 22, 2021 by 20th Century Studios.
+The King's Man was released on 22 December 2021 by 20th Century Studios.
 The film was originally slated for a November 2019 release but was delayed eight times due to production issues and the impact of the COVID-19 pandemic.